variedprojects/RockPaper/README.md

 # ROCK PAPER SCISSORS

-# Link to live Site: https://variedprojects.github.io/RockPaper/

 ## Motivation
 Motivation for this project was to help practice my HTML, CSS, and JS skills.
 To create a interactive game to share with classmates.
+To discover new things while coding.

 ## Game Rules
-First to 5 points wins the game
+First to 5 points wins the game, then it resets and you play again.
+Rock beats scissors
+Paper beats rocks
+Scissors beats paper

 ## Code Style
 OOP